shobhitexe/Stock-Guru/README.md

     * Javascript used for bulding a dynamic web application

 2. Back-End
-    * Python django framework for creating the web application
+    * Python django framework used for creating the web application
 <br>

 ## Installation